Common Career Mistakes and How to Avoid Them

 Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are the most common mistakes people make when choosing for a job?
+What are the most common mistakes that people make when they choose the right career?

-How can I stand out in my chosen field?
+How can I make myself stand from the crowd in my chosen field?

 Conclusion